swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ## Proposed solution

-Introduce the notion of an "adoption" mode for individual experimental and upcoming features.
+Introduce the notion of a ***migrate*** mode for individual experimental and upcoming features.
-The core idea behind adoption mode is a declaration of intent that can be leveraged to build better supportive adoption experiences for developers.
+The core idea behind migration mode is a declaration of intent that can be leveraged to build better supportive adoption experiences for developers.
-If enabling a feature communicates an intent to *enact* rules, adoption mode communicates an intent to *adopt* them.
+If enabling a feature communicates an intent to *enact* rules, migration mode communicates an intent to migrate code so as to preserve compatibility once the feature is enabled.
-An immediate benefit of adoption mode is the capability to deliver source modifications that can be applied to preserve compatibility whenever a feature provides for them.

 This proposal will support the set of existing upcoming features that have mechanical migrations, as described in the [Automation](#automation) section.
-All future proposals that intend to introduce an upcoming feature and provide for a mechanical migration should include an adoption mode and detail its behavior alongside the migration paths in the *Source compatibility* section.
+All future proposals that intend to introduce an upcoming feature and provide for a mechanical migration should include a migration mode and detail its behavior alongside the migration paths in the *Source compatibility* section.

 ## Detailed design

-Upcoming features that have mechanical migrations will support an adoption mode, which is a new mode of building a project that will produce compiler warnings with attached fix-its that can be applied to preserve the behavior of the code once the upcoming feature is enacted.
+Upcoming features that have mechanical migrations will support a migration mode, which is a new mode of building a project that will produce compiler warnings with attached fix-its that can be applied to preserve the behavior of the code under the feature.

-The action of enabling a previously disabled upcoming feature in adoption mode must not cause any new compiler errors or behavioral changes, and the fix-its produced must preserve compatibility.
+The action of enabling a previously disabled upcoming feature in migration mode must not cause any new compiler errors or behavioral changes, and the fix-its produced must preserve compatibility.
 Compatibility here refers to both source and binary compatibility, as well as